databendlabs/openraft/README.md

 - Openraft is derived from [async-raft](https://docs.rs/crate/async-raft/latest) with several bugs fixed: [Fixed bugs](https://github.com/datafuselabs/openraft/blob/main/derived-from-async-raft.md).

 # Status

+- The features are almost complete for building an application.
+- Performance: Supports 70,000 writes/sec for single writer, and 1,000,000 writes/sec for 256 writers.
+See: [Performance](#performance)
+- Unit test coverage stands at 92%.
+- The chaos test has not yet been completed, and further testing is needed to ensure the application's robustness and reliability.

+## API status

 - **Openraft API is not stable yet**.
 Before `1.0.0`, an upgrade may contain incompatible changes.
   Check our [change-log](https://github.com/datafuselabs/openraft/blob/main/change-log.md).
 A commit message starts with a keyword to indicate the modification type of the commit: